sara-nl/spiderdocs/source/Pages/workflows.rst

 this functionality as part of our service.
 If you wish to use cron jobs for production workflows please contact :ref:`our helpdesk <helpdesk>`.

 There are some restrictions when setting up a cronjob on Spider.
-The Spider login ``spider.surfsara.nl`` is automatically directed to two different login nodes ``ui-01.spider.surfsara.nl`` or ``ui-02.spider.surfsara.nl`` and cronjobs will be linked to the UI where they where created.
+The Spider login ``spider.surf.nl`` is automatically directed to two different login nodes ``ui-01.spider.surfsara.nl`` or ``ui-02.spider.surfsara.nl`` and cronjobs will be linked to the UI where they where created.
 If you would like to make changes in your cronjob you need to login directly to the login node (ui-01 or ui-02)